OHI-4site/pal-prep/src/templates/README_template_generic.md

 This goal is made up of [number] sub-goals, **Sub-goal name** and **Sub-goal name**

+This folder contains the following sub-folders:

+- `sub-goal name` folder contains all data prep for the [sub-goal name] sub-goal
+- `sub-goal name` folder contains all data prep for the [sub-goal name] sub-goal

 *If the folder does not contain sub-goals include this*

-Click on the layers to see data preparation:

-[Link to each of the html data prep files]

-The folders in this file include the metadata, R scripts, and data for each assessement year (i.e., the year the assessment was conducted).
+The folders in this file include the metadata, R scripts, and data for each assessment year (i.e., the year the assessment was conducted).
 The most current year represents the best available data and methods, and previous years are maintained for archival purposes.
-This folder contains the following sub-folders:
+Each year folder contains the following sub-folders:

 - `folder name` folder contains [description]
 - `folder name` folder contains [description]